-Germany has a minimum wage which is set at €12.41 per hour and will rise to €12.82 per hour on 1 January 2025.
+Germany has a minimum wage which is set at €12 per hour (as of 2023).
 However, this does not always apply to work placements.
 For example, you can be paid less for a compulsory placement.
 Moreover, the minimum wage only comes into force for voluntary placements which last for more than three months.
 That means you do not have a legal right to a salary for most placements.
 Take this into account when looking for placements and clarify in advance if your placement provider is willing to pay you, and if so, how much.